ckbaldy/hsm/README.md

 ```
 The *Init()* function constructs the state machine adding states, transitions, and actions see [calc.go](calc/calc.go).  *Log()* returns the logrus.Logger for HSM to use and *LogTransition()* is called for each state transition.
 Actions are also member functions of the HSM instance.
 For example, this action adds a decimal digit to the member *operand1*:
 ```
-func (calc *Calc) ActionAppendOperand1(param interface{}) {
+func (calc *Calc) ActionAppendOperand1(param interface{}) error {
         calc.operand1 = calc.operand1*10 + intFromDigit(param)
+	return nil
 }
 ```
 Exit and entry actions can also be specified.
 All exit actions from the current state to the ancestor with a matching transition are called in ascending order followed by entry actions for the new state and the transition action.
 Entry actions for parents of the new state are not called.
+Any failure returned from an action will abort the transition.
 Our calculator defines an entry action for the *On* state that clears the calculator for both the *OnButton* and *Clear* events:
 ```
 	on.AddEntryActions(calc.ActionClear)
 ```